 When a home becomes unlivable, policies can offer loss of use coverage.
 This pays for living expenses if, for example, a house is extensively damaged in a fire and the owners must stay elsewhere.

-Depending on the loss a homeowner suffered, it can take some time for the insurance company to respond after being notified.
+Depending on the extent of loss a homeowner suffered, it can take some time for the insurance company to respond after being notified.
 After a major storm, it can be difficult to gain access to whole neighborhoods and the claims process will be delayed.

-Ordinarily, policies require that after receiving a homeowner's written claim an insurance company must respond within 15 days.
-The company will ask for documentation of the loss and has another 15 days from receiving the documentation to make its decision whether to pay the claim.
+Ordinarily, policies require that after receiving a homeowner's written claim, an insurance company must respond within 15 days.
+The company will ask for documentation of the loss and then has another 15 days from receiving the documentation to make its decision whether to pay the claim.
 Finally, once it approves a claim, an insurance company is required to send payment within five business days.

 A homeowner can help by providing excellent documentation to the insurance company.
 It is helpful to take pictures of damage and to make lists of possessions that have been lost or destroyed.
 The homeowner is responsible for proving what caused the loss, which may be trivial when a hurricane came through but more complicated when there was a break-in or a kitchen fire, for example.
 An insurance adjuster will investigate, but the homeowner should be proactive in gathering information and data, possibly hiring an independent expert.